ppy/osu-wiki/news/2024/2024-04-28-5-digit-world-cup-2024-concludes.md

 Moving into the Round of 16, we see what looks like an impossible matchup for Australia (#17).
 To move into Quarterfinals in the winners bracket, they must win against Poland (#1).
 The absurdity of this match cannot be understated.

-In the beginning, all looks normal for Poland, the 98.6% favorite according to this week’s [pick’em challenge](/wiki/shared/news/2024-04-28-5-digit-world-cup-2024-concludes/pickem.png), as they take an easy two points from Australia.
+In the beginning, all looked normal for Poland, the 98.6% favourite according to the week's [pick'em challenge](/wiki/shared/news/2024-04-28-5-digit-world-cup-2024-concludes/pickem.png), as they took an easy two points from Australia.
 This is the behavior you expect from a #1 seed in the Round of 16, especially against a team who made it here via an upset against Sweden (#16).

-As the match charges on, Australia manages to earn point after point.
-Expecting an easy 3-0 lead, Poland picks HR3 and loses by a huge margin (by nearly 500k points).
-The score is now 2-1 and the ball is in Australia’s court.
-Looking to tie things up, the Aussies go for FM2 and manage to win by 300k - a second victory in a row over the goliath that is the Polish team.
-Everyone’s pick’ems are already shattered by this point, but the Australian team still has more up their sleeves and the score is tied 2-2.
+As the match charges on, Australia managed to earn point after point.
+Expecting an easy 3-0 lead, Poland picked HR3 and lost by a huge margin (by nearly 500k points).
+The score was now 2-1 and the ball was in Australia's court.
+Looking to tie things up, the Aussies went for FM2 and managed to win by 300k - a second victory in a row over the goliath that is the Polish team.
+Everyone's pick'ems were already shattered by this point, but the Australian team still had more up their sleeves and the score is tied 2-2.

-Lagging behind and desperately in need of momentum, Poland picks DT3.
-After an uncertain ending with Trainjumper’s client freezing on the livestream, the results are revealed in the match link: Australia won again and now has the advantage, 2-3 with the pick.
-They shoot for NM2 and win yet another point, somehow the script flipped and Australia is the one with match point against the would-be winners of the tournament.
+Lagging behind and desperately in need of momentum, Poland picked DT3.
+After an uncertain ending with ::{ flag=AU }:: [Trainjumper](https://osu.ppy.sh/users/2272587)'s client freezing on the livestream, the results were revealed in the [match logs](https://osu.ppy.sh/community/matches/113190844).
+Australia won again and now had the advantage at 2-3.
+They shot for NM2 and won yet another point, somehow flipping the script and making Australia the one with match point against the would-be winners of the tournament.

-In the end, the run of a lifetime dissolves as Poland locks in and surges for victory, ultimately defeating the Australians in a 5-4 tiebreaker victory.
-The fact this match went to tiebreaker at all is incredible, we’re certain the Australian team is proud of their efforts.
+In the end, the run of a lifetime dissolved as Poland locked in and surges for victory, ultimately defeating the Australians in a 5-4 tiebreaker victory.
+The fact this match went to tiebreaker at all is incredible, and we're certain the Australian team is proud of their efforts.

 ### Losers Grand Finals: ::{ flag=CA }:: Canada vs. ::{ flag=US }:: United States